Death of Mya Thwe Thwe Khine

 Mya Thwe Thwe Khine (မြသွဲ့သွဲ့ခိုင်; February 11, 2001 – February 19, 2021; variously romanised as Mya Thwe Thwe Khaing or Mya Thwate Thwate Khaing) was a young Burmese woman who became the first known casualty of the 2021 Myanmar protests, which formed in the aftermath of the 2021 Myanmar coup d'état.
 Pro-democracy protesters and international groups alike have rallied around her shooting.

 She has become a focal point for demonstrators, with her image often displayed by people resisting the coup.
-Her funeral on the 21st of February 2021 was attended by several thousand protesters.
+Her funeral on 21 February 2021 was attended by several thousand protesters.

 Shooting

 On 9 February, 19-year-old Mya Thwe Thwe Khaing had joined a protest rally on Taungnyo Road, near the Thabyegon roundabout in the Burmese capital Naypyidaw.
 Riot police quelled the rally, injuring several protesters in the process.
 She was standing under a bus shelter, taking cover from water cannons, while she was shot.
 Mya had been wearing a motorcycle helmet at the time of the shooting.
 Recorded video from bystanders captured the exact moment she was shot in the head.
 Subsequent analysis of images from the protest conducted by Amnesty International showed police carrying Myanmar-made BA-94 or BA-93 clones of the Uzi sub-machine gun, contradicting the Myanmar military's statement that security forces had only deployed non-lethal weapons.
 Forensic analysis also indicated the shooting had occurred in the early afternoon, between noon and 1:30 pm.

 Mya was admitted to Naypyidaw's 1,000-bed general hospital in critical condition.
 On the morning of 12 February, doctors unsuccessfully attempted to surgically dislodge the bullet from her head.
 Doctors declared her medically brain dead, due to the complete loss of brain function, and advised her family to remove ventilation.
 As of 14 February, her family had decided to take her off life support, but had not finalised the timing.
 Prayer services for Mya were held at the Mandalay University of Foreign Languages and Yangon City Hall on 14 February.